Use Blackboard Forms for Unit Evaluation

 See Checking what the course looks like to a student.

-My unit is available to students.
+My unit course is available to students.

 Click Course Settings top right and under Course status, select Open.